jadebugnos/odin-recipes/README.md

 # odin-recipes
-Hello I am Jade and I am doing the first project for the odin project foundation course. in this project I will be making a basic recipe website. by the end hopefully I will have demonstrated the things I have learned so far in TOP especially HTML and git.
+Hello I am Jade and I am doing the first project for the odin project foundation course. in this project I will be making a basic recipe website. by the end hopefully I will have demonstrated the things I have learned so far in TOP especially HTML and git. thank you